Mark-Guan/Anagram-Generator/README.md

 # Anagram Generator
-An python program which reads in a dictionary of words from a user specified file and uses that dictionary to generate anagrams.
+A program which reads in a dictionary of words from a user specified file and uses that dictionary to generate anagrams, written in python.